vk-cs/docs-public/docs/en/main/base/s3/storage-connecting/s3-file-managers/s3-file-managers.md

 <info>

-CyberDuck works with VK Cloud Object Storage as a hierarchical file system.
+CyberDuck works with Cloud Storage as a hierarchical file system.
 This means that the keys of objects uploaded via CyberDuck will look like a path to a file, for example: prefix / subprefix / image.png.

 </info>

 ## S3FS

-s3fs allows Linux and macOS to mount an S3 bucket via FUSE. s3fs maintains its own object format for files, allowing you to use other tools such as the AWS CLI.
+s3fs allows Linux and macOS to mount an Cloud Storage bucket via FUSE. s3fs maintains its own object format for files, allowing you to use other tools such as the AWS CLI.

 **Installation**